MakeSchool-Tutorials/Make-Chat-Tutorial/P04-Sending-The-Message/content.md

 }
 ```

-Whew, that's a lot of boilerplate code, let's commit this now before we continue:
+Whew, that's a lot of boilerplate code.
+You may notice though that if you reload your browser, none of the styling appears.
+This is because if you check the last item in `/public/index.css`, you'll notice we _set the `display` of `.mainContainer` to `none`._ In the next section, we'll use jQuery to update the `display` to `flex`, and then you'll get to see your beautiful new app!

+Before we go any further, let's commit what we have now:

 # Now Commit